SuryaKTiwari11/Velocity/README.md

 > **Next-Gen HR, Payroll, Collaboration & SaaS Platform**

 Welcome to the most advanced open-source Employee Management System!
-EMS is now a true multi-tenant SaaS platform, ready for startups, enterprises, and HR tech builders.
+EMS is now a true multi-tenant SaaS platform, designed for startups, enterprises, and HR tech builders.

 - **SaaS-Ready:** Multi-company, multi-tenant architecture.
 Each company has its own users, data, and settings.
-Built-in onboarding for new orgs.
+Built-in onboarding for new organizations. can be upgraded to account more people via premium plans.
+- **Super Admin Console:** Centralized management for all tenants, with the ability to monitor, onboard, and configure companies, enforce global policies, and view platform-wide analytics.
-- **Modern Onboarding:** City selection, training video, S3 KYC upload, admin review
+- **Modern Onboarding:** City selection, training video, S3 KYC upload, admin review.
+- **Invite-Only Signup:** Enhanced privacy and security with invitation-based user registration, ensuring only authorized users can join a company.
+- **Real-Time Attendance Tracking:** Live attendance marking and monitoring, with instant updates for admins and employees, and integration with audit logs.
-- **S3 Document Management:** Upload, download, admin review, and cleanup (LocalStack compatible)
+- **S3 Document Management:** Upload, download, admin review, and cleanup (LocalStack compatible).
-- **Admin Dashboard:** Approve/reject/download docs, real-time analytics, and audit logs
+- **Admin Dashboard:** Approve/reject/download docs, real-time analytics, and audit logs.
-- **Premium Payments:** Razorpay UPI-first flow, multi-role access, and expiry logic
+- **Premium Payments:** Razorpay UPI-first flow, multi-role access, and expiry logic.
-- **Real-Time Chat & Video:** Stream + LiveKit for chat, video, and file sharing
+- **Real-Time Chat & Video:** Stream + LiveKit for chat, video, and file sharing.
-- **Automated SQL Migrations & S3 Health:** Robust data tracking and S3 setup scripts
+- **Automated SQL Migrations & S3 Health:** Robust data tracking and S3 setup scripts.
-- **UI/UX:** Responsive, beautiful, with Lucide icons, dark mode, and instant toast notifications
+- **UI/UX:** Responsive, beautiful, with Lucide icons, dark mode, and instant toast notifications.
-- **Audit & Security:** Full audit log, login history, JWT, rate limiting, and more
+- **Audit & Security:** Full audit log, login history, JWT, rate limiting, and more.
-- **Production-Ready:** Modular, scalable, and easy to extend for any org
+- **Production-Ready:** Modular, scalable, and easy to extend for any organization.

 ---